google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/test-layouts.markdown

 ![sensors pane in the DevTools emulation drawer](imgs/emulation-drawer-device.png)

 Now you can quickly select your custom screen emulation from the device preset dropdown.

+## Complete list of device mode limitations

+Complete list of known limitations and issues in Chrome DevTools device mode described below:

+* **Device hardware**
+  * GPU and CPU behavior are not emulated.
+* **Browser UI**
+  * System displays, such as the address bar, are not emulated.
+  * Native displays, such as `<select>` elements, are not emulated as a modal list.
+  * Some enhancements, such as number inputs opening a keypad, might vary from actual device behavior.
+* **Browser functionality**
+  * WebGL operates in the emulator, but is not supported on iOS 7 devices.
+  * MathML is not supported in Chrome, but is supported on iOS 7 devices.
+  * The [iOS 5 orientation zoom bug](https://github.com/scottjehl/device-bugs/issues/2) is not emulated.
+  * The line-height CSS property operates in the emulator, but is not supported in Opera Mini.
+  * CSS rule limits, such as those in [Internet Explorer](http://blogs.msdn.com/b/ieinternals/archive/2011/05/14/10164546.aspx), are not emulated.
+* **AppCache**
+  * The emulator does not override the <abbr title="User Agent">UA</abbr> for AppCache [manifest files](https://code.google.com/p/chromium/issues/detail?id=334120) or [view source requests](https://code.google.com/p/chromium/issues/detail?id=119767).

+Despite these limitations, the device mode emulators are robust enough for most tasks.
+When you need to test on a real device, use [Chrome DevToools remote debugging](tools/setup/device-testing/remote-debugging).

 {% include modules/nextarticle.liquid %}